 Steven L. Simon, Ph.D.

-Dr. Simon has worldwide experience in monitoring nuclear test sites for residual radioactivity (including test sites in the Marshall Islands, Johnston Island, French Polynesia, and Algeria) and at assessing historical radiation doses from nuclear weapons fallout (including Nevada, Kazakhstan, Marshall Islands).
+Dr. Simon has worldwide experience in monitoring nuclear test sites for residual radioactivity (including test sites in the Marshall Islands, Johnston Island, French Polynesia, and Algeria) and at assessing historical radiation doses from nuclear weapons fallout (including Nevada, New Mexico, Kazakhstan, Marshall Islands, and global fallout).
 He has provided advice over many years to national and international organizations on issues related to environmental contamination from nuclear testing and the related radiation exposures.
-More recently, he has directed his efforts to estimating historical doses to patients and medical staff from medical diagnostic procedures and to co-directing the Radiation Epidemiology Branch’s Research Program on Radiological and Nuclear Threats, funded by the National Institute of Allergy and Infectious Diseases.
-He is a recognized expert in dose reconstruction methods for purposes of epidemiologic studies.